 Credit risk arises from cash and cash equivalents, deposits with banks, financial institutions, and contractors as well as outstanding receivables.
 The Company limits its exposure to credit risk, with respect to cash and cash equivalents, by placing them with high quality credit financial institutions.
 The Company's cash equivalents consist primarily of operating funds with commercial banks.
-Of the amounts with financial institutions on deposit, the following table summarizes the amounts at risk should the financial institutions with which the deposits are held cease trading:
+Of the amounts with financial institutions with financial institutions with which the deposits are held cease trading: